Pat Perez is at East Lake and feels like 10 million bucks | FOX Sports

 He is among eight players at East Lake for the first time.
 He also is the oldest in the field.

 ”I didn’t think it was going to take me 16 years to get here, but it has, and I’m just going to enjoy every minute of it,” Perez said. ”It’s awesome to be here.
-That’s all I can, really.”
+That’s all I can say, really.”

 Well, not really.
 Perez, whose career has been filled with explosive moments with his game and his words, had plenty to say about the achievement of someone who stands out among the new generation of golfers.
 He is not a power player, ranked outside the top 100 in driving distance.
 Young players strut.
 Perez waddles.
 They are dedicated to the gym and tailored fitness routines.